mondongos/eBraai/README.md

-# Auction Site
+# eBraai
-A site where users can list BBQs and bid on them.
+An auction site where users can list BBQs and bid on them.

 ## Technologies & Libraries
 JavaScript, Node.js, MongoDB, Jasmine(TDD)